 Like most of the available apps listed here, DiabTrend is based on a Freemium model; basic features are provided for free, but for a small fee, advanced features of great value can be accessed.
 DiabTrend’s free plan is DiaVital which contains a great feature set well beyond the average and vs. the alternatives, including reporting.

-Our paid plan DiaPremium provides access to AI-based food recognition, blood glucose level prediction, the glycemic index, and a recipes database for foods, features which are nice to have features but not necessary.
+Our paid plan DiaPremium provides access to AI-based food recognition, blood glucose level prediction, the glycemic index, and a recipes database for foods, features which are nice to have but not necessary.
 In other ways, it is not limited, making it far better value than the competitor play store apps.

 DiabTrend comes top for those individuals trying to manage or reverse their diabetes through diet.
 While enabling the customer to share their data with any healthcare professional if they choose to do so, via a simple QR code.
 At the same time it enables the tracking of all kinds of data (table above).